 Closet doors are beautiful in color.
 Imagine a red closets in the bedroom, matte lacquer over teak wood, surrounded by pearl gray walls done in Venetian stucco and a highly polished concrete floor.

-Red is going in interior doors, painted in panels for a tri-dimensional effect.
+Red is going in interior doors with a tri-dimensional effect.

 In one of my project in Italy, I have used only one red interior door as the accent door.
 It was the door to the home office, but as the element of surprise, intrigues people and the question is always: "What is there behind that door?"